liam-nguyen/note/wiki/docs/Algorithm/Princeton/Topic 3 - Sorting.md

 Algorithm described so far is a recursive mergesort implementation based on in-place merge.
 It is one of the best-known examples of the utility of the divide-and-conquer paradigm for efficient algorithm design.

 To understand Top-down mergesort, it is worthwhile to consider carefully the dynamics of the method calls, shown in the trace below.
-To sort a[0..7], the <C>sort()</C> method calls itself to sort a[0..3] then calls itself to sort a[0..1] before finally doing the first merge of a[0] with a[1] after calling itself to sort a[0] and then a[1]（for brevity, we omit the calls for the base-case 1-entry sorts in the trace）.
+To sort a[0..7], the `sort()` method calls itself to sort a[0..3] then calls itself to sort a[0..1] before finally doing the first merge of a[0] with a[1] after calling itself to sort a[0] and then a[1]（for brevity, we omit the calls for the base-case 1-entry sorts in the trace）.
 Then the next merge is a[2] with a[3] and then a[0..1] with a[2..3] and so forth.
-From this trace, we see that the sort code simply provides an organized way to sequence the calls to the <C>merge()</C> method.
+From this trace, we see that the sort code simply provides an organized way to sequence the calls to the `merge()` method.

 ![top-down-merge-sort-call-trace](figures/top-down-merge-sort-call-trace.png)